DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Experiments

 In general, very good results are achieved in both DeepFake databases.
 For the Celeb-DF v2 database, DeepFakesON-Phys achieves an accuracy of $98.7\%$ and an AUC of $99.9\%$.
 Regarding the DFDC Preview database, the results achieved are $94.4\%$ accuracy and $98.2\%$ AUC, similar ones to the obtained for the Celeb-DF database.

 Observing the results, it seems clear that the fake detectors have learnt to distinguish the spatio-temporal differences between the real/fake faces of Celeb-DF v2 and DFDC Preview databases.
-Since all the convolutional layers of the proposed fake detector are frozen (the network was originally initialized with the weights from the model trained to predict the heart rate~\cite{hernandez2020comparative}), and we only train the last fully-connected layers, we can conclude that the proposed detection approach based on physiological measurement is succesfully using pulse-related features for distinguishing between real and fake faces.
-These results prove that current face manipulation techniques do not pay attention to the physiological information of the human being when synthesizing fake videos.
+Since all the convolutional layers of the proposed fake detector are frozen (the network was originally initialized with the weights from the model trained to predict the heart rate~\cite{hernandez2020comparative}), and we only train the last fully-connected layers, we can conclude that the proposed detection approach based on physiological measurement is successfully using pulse-related features for distinguishing between real and fake faces.
+These results prove that current face manipulation techniques do not pay attention to the heart-rate-related physiological information of the human being when synthesizing fake videos.

 Fig.~\ref{fail_cases} shows some examples of successful and failed detections when evaluating the proposed approach with real/fake faces of Celeb-DF v2.
 In particular, all the failures correspond to fake faces generated from a particular video, misclassifying them as real faces.
 Fig.~\ref{fail_cases} shows a frame from the original real video (top-left), one from a misclassified fake video generated using that scenario (top-middle), and another from a fake video correctly classified as fake and generated using the same real and fake identities but from other source videos (top-right).
+The detection threshold is the same for all the testing databases and videos, and it has been selected to maximize the accuracy in the evaluation.

 Looking at the score distributions along time of the three examples (Fig.~\ref{fail_cases}, bottom), it can be seen that for the real face video (left) the scores are $1$ for most of the time and always over the detection threshold.
 However, for the fake videos considered (middle and right), the score changes constantly, making the score of some fake frames to cross the detection threshold and consequently misclassifying them as real.
 Nevertheless, it is important to remark that these mistakes only happen if we analyze the results at frame level (traditional approach followed in the literature~\cite{tolosana2020SurveyFakes}).
 In case we consider an evaluation at video level, DeepFakesON-Phys would be able to detect fake videos by integrating the temporal information available in short-time segments, e.g., in a similar way as described in~\cite{hernandez2018time} for continuous face anti-spoofing.